 I did the hike around 10 AM and there were already quite a few people, especially at the top!
 If you’re looking to do this without others, maybe try coming at sunrise.
 The trek to the top honestly was not that bad until the very top!
 Then it gets kind of steep and rocky, but as long as you have the right footwear, you’ll be okay!

 Price: FREE!
 Since it’s a hike, there’s no cost.
-There’s even car parks nearby that are free to park at!
+There are even car parks nearby that are free to park at!
 If you’re early enough, you might get one of these coveted parking spots!

 Hours: Technically, since it’s a mountain, it never closes.
 Just be careful to not get stuck hiking (especially at the top) in the dark!